DIVINE

 0

 The ongoing pandemic has forced people all over the world to stay home – and this is taking a toll on our mental and physical health.
 There are many tips on how to counter the mental effects of social distancing.
 When it comes to physical health, there is also a lot of information, but simply doing squats and push ups in the living room is only part of it.
 The other part – the one that we tend to forget about most days – is what we are putting into our bodies.
-It’s easy to stress-eat at a time when we are hearing scary news not only about the virus, but the economy, too.
+It’s easy to stress-eat and not think about eating healthy foods at a time when we are hearing scary news not only about the virus, but the economy, too.

 Emotional Eating